 I work with everyone from Scrum team members to Managing Directors, so regardless of where you are in your career feel free to reach out to me.

 This website was original my blog, and through my writing I aim to highlight and poke fun out of the dysfunctional ways in which we communicate and behave at work.
 Remind you of best practices, give you ideas to experiment with and challenge you to take action to improve.
 To inspire you to be a better version of yourself.
 To make you chuckle.
 To give you the occasional kick up the arse.
 They often include fart jokes too.

 So – are you ready to stop colluding with all the corporate bullsh!t that goes on and to do something to stop it?

 - 10 ways of being more present at work

 - Not asking for help

 - 6 reasons to take more breaks

-To find out more about the person behind the blog read on…
+To find out more about Noel then read on…

-Noel, author of dysfunctional requirements, originally trained as a primary school teacher, but upon leaving university realised this was not his vocation in life.
-After briefly working in the fitness industry he moved into the corporate world where he has now worked for 15 years (and is still trying to find his vocation in life).
+Noel originally trained as a primary school teacher, but upon leaving university realised this was not his vocation in life.
+After working in the fitness industry he moved into the corporate world where he has now worked for 19 years (and is still trying to find his vocation in life).

-When not working, exercising or blogging Noel enjoys spending time with his wife, 3 kids and Chihuahua.
-Yes.
-Chihuahua.
+When not working, exercising, learning or blogging Noel enjoys spending time with his wife, 3 kids and 2 dogs.